Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Results Analysis

 as in \citep{ivison10c}.

-We measure a median $\langle q_{\rm IR}\rangle=2.19\pm0.07$ for the 6\,GHz and 1.4\,GHz-detected SMGs (Table\,\ref{tab:diffusion}), a little lower than that measured in a sample of 52 radio-detected ALMA SMGs from the ECDFS field \citep[$q_{\rm IR}=2.56\pm0.05$; ][]{thomson14}, a result which is likely driven by our 6\,GHz selection criterion.
+We measure a median $\langle q_{\rm IR}\rangle=2.20\pm0.06$ for the 6\,GHz and 1.4\,GHz-detected SMGs (Table\,\ref{tab:diffusion}), a little lower than that measured in a sample of 52 radio-detected ALMA SMGs from the ECDFS field \citep[$q_{\rm IR}=2.56\pm0.05$; ][]{thomson14}, a result which is likely driven by our 6\,GHz selection criterion.

-Four of our SMGs have $q_{\rm IR}< 1.7$, which marks the classical cut-off between star-formation-dominated and ``radio-excess'' (i.e.\ AGN-dominated) sources \citep[e.g.][]{delmoro13} -- however, none of these SMGs has a bright X-ray counterpart, either in the $1.3$\,deg$^2$ \textit{XMM} SXDS catalogue \citep{ueda08}, or in the deeper \textit{Chandra} coverage \citep{kocevski18}, and thus if these radio-excess sources host active nuclei, they are likely to be Compton thick.
-Ten of our SMGs have mid-IR colours consistent with a dusty torus \citep[e.g.][]{donley12}, of which one also fits the radio excess ($q_{\rm IR}\lesssim 1.7$) criterion.
-14/41 SMGs ($\sim 34\%$ of our sample) satisfy at least one of the radio excess, X-ray detection or IRAC colour criteria, highlighing them as possible AGN, however dust-reddened stellar SEDs of high-redshift starburst galaxies can be mistaken for AGN in simple colour classification schemes (e.g. Radcliffe et al, submitted).
+Four of our SMGs have $q_{\rm IR}< 1.7$, which marks the classical cut-off between star-formation-dominated and ``radio-excess'' (i.e.\ AGN-dominated) sources \citep[e.g.\ ][]{delmoro13} -- however, none of these SMGs has a bright X-ray counterpart, either in the $1.3$\,deg$^2$ \textit{XMM} SXDS catalogue \citep{ueda08}, or in the deeper \textit{Chandra} coverage \citep{kocevski18}, and thus if these radio-excess sources host active nuclei, they are likely to be Compton thick.
+Ten of our SMGs have mid-IR colours consistent with a dusty torus \citep[e.g.\ ][]{donley12}, of which two also fit the radio excess ($q_{\rm IR}\lesssim 1.7$) criterion.
+15/41 SMGs ($\sim 37\%$ of our sample) satisfy at least one of the radio excess, X-ray detection or IRAC colour-colour criteria, highlighing them as possible AGN, however we note that dust-reddened stellar SEDs of high-redshift starburst galaxies can be mistaken for AGN in simple colour classification schemes (e.g.\ Radcliffe et al, submitted).
 No sources meet all three AGN criteria, however three (AS2UDS\, 064.0, 608.0 and 707.0) meet two AGN criteria.
-In addition to $q_{\rm IR}$ values, we also highlight in Table\,\ref{tab:diffusion} which sources meet the IRAC colour criterion for AGN and which are X-ray detected.
+In addition to $q_{\rm IR}$ values, we also highlight in Table\,\ref{tab:diffusion} which sources meet the IRAC colour-colour criterion for AGN and which are X-ray detected.